Horwich Works: Early production

 John Ramsbottom was hired from semi-retirement by the L&YR to advise on a new site for locomotive construction and repairs.
 Ramsbottom identified a greenfield site near Bolton as the most suitable, and oversaw construction of the works.

-The first locomotive built by the LYR at Horwich was a 2-4-2 tank engine designed by John Aspinall.
+The first locomotive built by the LYR at Horwich, in 1889, was a 2-4-2 tank engine designed by John Aspinall.
 This locomotive was L&YR 1008 and is now preserved at the National Railway Museum.
 By 1899 a further 677 locomotives had been built, and another 220 under Henry Hoy.
 Between 1891 and 1900, 230 0-6-0 tender engines designed by Barton Wright were rebuilt as 0-6-0ST saddle tanks, LYR Class F16.

 In 1899, the Aspinall-designed 'Atlantic' 4-4-2 express passenger locomotive was introduced and forty had been completed by 1902.
 Horwich works produced its 1,000th engine in 1907, a four-cylinder compound 0-8-0.

 LMS ownership

-In 1923 when the railway became part of the London, Midland and Scottish Railway (LMS), its Chief Mechanical Engineer was George Hughes.
+In 1923 when the railway became part of the London, Midland and Scottish Railway (LMS), its Chief Mechanical Engineer was George Hughes, and he became CME of the LMS.
 In 1926 he was responsible for the design of a 2-6-0 mixed traffic locomotive of unusual appearance, which became known as the "Horwich Crab."
 The class proved extremely successful, and 245 locomotives were built, 70 at Horwich, including the first 30 examples.
 The "Crabs" continued in service with British Railways' London Midland and Scottish regions until the last two survivors were withdrawn in early 1967.

 Three of the four post-grouping railways had Chief Mechanical Engineers who had served at least part of their apprenticeship or early career at Horwich.
 These were George Hughes and Henry Fowler of the LMS, Richard Maunsell of the Southern, and Nigel Gresley of the London and North Eastern Railway.
 Aviator Alliott Verdon-Roe also went on from Horwich to found the Manchester-based Avro aeroplane company.

 During World War II, the works built nearly 500 Cruiser, Centaur and Matilda tanks.